Trent University

 Offered:

 This course focuses on the ethical and moral complexities raised by displacement and forced migration.
 Students examine the social, economic, and political factors associated with Canada's refugee sponsorship programs.
 Attention is given to media representations of refugees.
 Topics include resilience, parenting in a war context, and refugee education.
-Prerequisite: 9.0 university credits including 1.0 POST credit at the 2000 level, or permission of instructor.
-Recommended: CAST 2245H and/or POST 3250H.
+Prerequisite: 10.0 university credits including 1.0 POST, CAST, IDST, and/or SOCI credit at the 2000 level, and an additional 2.0 credits at the 3000 level of which at least 1.0 must be from POST, IDST, CAST, or SOCI, or permission of instructor.
+Recommended: POST 2011H, 2012H, CAST 2245H, IDST 3150H, SOCI 3661H.

 Offered: